numpy/numpy/doc/source/reference/c-api/array.rst

         With these two changes, the code should compile and work on both 1.x and 2.x or later.

+        In the unlikely case that you are heap allocating the dtype struct you should free it again on NumPy 2, since a copy is made.
+        The struct is not a valid Python object, so do not use ``Py_DECREF`` on it.

     Register a data-type as a new user-defined data type for arrays.
 The type must have most of its entries filled in.
 This is not always checked and errors can produce segfaults.
 In